niccokunzmann/rails-books-library/README.md

 3. `rails generate controller home index` to generate the first controller
 4. `rails generate scaffold Book title:string author:string` to generate a model Book with a title and an author
 5. *Do this locally*: run `rake db:migrate` to migrate the database

+## What to do

+###Summary of the tasks the app is supposed to support:
+* enter books
+* lend them to students

+###Requirements
+* using a relation database for persistence
+* run on heroku.com

+###Questions
+* How is persistence achieved in rails?
+* Migrations-DSL von Rails?
+* Which assumptions does the framework make?
+* Which assumptions does heroku make?